Everybody Knows (Stills & Collins album)

 Everybody Knows is an album by Stephen Stills and Judy Collins, credited to "Stills & Collins".
-It marks the first collaboration between the former lovers and longtime friends.
+It marks the first collaboration between the longtime friends and former lovers.
 It was financed through a crowdfunding campaign on PledgeMusic.

 Background

 From 1968 to 1969, Stills and Collins were romantically involved.
-Stills wrote several songs about Judy, most notably "Suite: Judy Blue Eyes" and "Judy".
+He wrote several songs about Collins, most notably "Suite: Judy Blue Eyes" and "Judy".
 But despite Stills playing on several of Collins' recordings, they never recorded as a duo or performed on stage together.
-Stills said that he and Collins "talked over the years and muddled through conversations about if we did make a record together", ultimately releasing Everybody Knows and going on tour.
+Stills said that he and Collins "talked over the years and muddled through conversations about if we did make a record together".
+Eventually they released Everybody Knows and went on tour.

 Release

-Everybody Knows was released on September 22, 2017, and entered and peaked on the "Billboard 200" chart at number 195.
-Coincidentally, two of the five songs here not written by Stills or Collins had also appeared on A Letter Home by Neil Young released over three years earlier.
+Everybody Knows was released on September 22, 2017.
+It was No. 195 on the Billboard 200 chart, its initial position.